OmniBrowser GuideBook

 # 4.5.3 Similar genes

 Similar Genes tool queries all the similar genes of the selected gene.
-Pearson Correlation Coefficient is calculated between the user-input gene and each of the other genes, in order to find the most correlated genes.
+Pearson correlation coefficient is calculated between the user-input gene and each of the other genes, in order to find the most correlated genes.
 The p-value was calculated under the null hypothesis that the expression of such gene set is drawn from independent normal distributions.
 The less the p-value is, the stronger the correlation is.

-Click on the Correlation Page and in the Similar Genes tab, you can input and select your target gene.
+Click on the Correlation page and in the Similar Genes tab, you can input and select your target gene.

 # 4.6 Marker Genes

-Click on the Marker Gene Page shows the marker gene list query function.
+Click on the Marker Gene page shows the marker gene list query function.

-# 4.6.1 Marker Gene List
+# 4.6.1 Search Marker Gene

 The table can be exported to excel files via the Export button.
 You can click on Use these genes for gene set analysis button to carry out gene set analysis.